RamyGendy/CreditCardFraudDetection/Proposal.md

 ### Columns

 1. As mentioned, due to confidentiality issues, we cannot provide the original features and more background information about the data.
-Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
+Features V1, **_V2, … V28_** are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.

-2. Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
+2. Feature **_'Time'_** contains the seconds elapsed between each transaction and the first transaction in the dataset.

-3. The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
+3. The feature **_'Amount'_** is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.

-4. Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+4. Feature **_'Class'_** is the our **target variable** and it takes value 1 in case of fraud and 0 otherwise.

 ## Approach